riccione/hermes/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Add new record -> creates a file where alias and unencrypted code is saved `hermes add --alias <alias> --code <code>` or
+Add new record -> creates a file "codex" in the current directory, where alias and encrypted code is saved:

+`hermes add --alias <alias> --code <code>`

+or

 `hermes add -a <alias> -c <code>`

 Currently alias should contain only alphanumeric symbols.

 Remove record

-`hermes remove --alias <alias>` or
+`hermes remove --alias <alias>`

+or

 `hermes remove -a <alias>`

 Update code for existing alias

-`hermes update --alias <alias>` or
+`hermes update --alias <alias>`

+or

 `hermes update -a <alias>`

 Get OTP by alias

 `hermes ls --alias <alias>`

 or

 `hermes ls -a <alias>`

 Get all OTP codes

 `hermes ls`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>